Cloud-CV/IDE/README.md

     sudo npm install -g webpack@1.15.0
     ```

-    * Run the command below in a separate terminal for hot-reloading, ie see the changes made to the UI in real time.
+    * Run the command below in a separate terminal for hot-reloading, i.e. see the changes made to the UI in real time.

     ```
     webpack --progress --watch --colors